barKoderSDK/android-shopping-cart-example/README.md

 You can check out our free demo app Barcode Scanner by barKoder available both via [Apple App Store](https://apps.apple.com/us/app/barkoder-scanner/id6443715409?uo=2) & [Google Play Store](https://play.google.com/store/apps/details?id=com.barkoder.demoscanner).

+You can check and install our android [barKoder Barcode Scanner SDK](https://github.com/barKoderSDK/android-sdk) via Github.

 ## Free Developer Support

 Our support is completely free for integration or testing purposes and granted through the [barKoder Portal](https://barkoder.com/login).
 After registering and logging into your account, you only need to submit a [Support Issue](https://barkoder.com/issues) form.
 Alternatively, you can contact us by email via support@barkoder.com.